Spencer Cowper: Career

 Cowper died on 10 December 1728 and was buried at the family seat Hertingfordbury where a monument to him by Louis-François Roubiliac was erected.

 Family

 His first wife Pennington died in November 1727.

 Spencer married his second wife Theodora, the widow of John Stepney MP, shortly before his death in 1728.
 Theodora commissioned Roubiliac to erect her husband's monument.

 Cowper's eldest son William Cowper was clerk of parliament and the father of General William Cowper of Hertingfordbury Park (MP).
-He died on 14 February 1740.
-His second son, John, was the father of William Cowper the poet.
+William died on 14 February 1740.
+Spencer's second son, John, was the father of William Cowper the poet.
 His third son Ashley was also clerk of parliament and a barrister, and the father of Theodora Cowper (with whom the poet fell in love) and Harriot Cowper (Lady Hesketh).
 He died in 1788.
 Cowper's only daughter was Judith Madan, a poet.
 She married Colonel Martin Madan (MP), Groom of the Chamber to Frederick, Prince of Wales, and M.P. for Wootton Bassett.